An Equivariant Tamagawa Number Formula for t-Modules and Applications

 \section{Nuclear Operators and the Trace Formula}

-We briefly review some of the theory developed in \S2 of \cite{FGHP20} about nuclear operators in the eqivariant setting.
-Most of the results were proved in sufficient generality in \cite{FGHP20} such that we may use them here without alteration.
+We briefly review some of the theory on nuclear operators in the equivariant setting, developed in \S2 of \cite{FGHP20}.
+Most of the results were proved in sufficient generality in \cite{FGHP20}, so we may use them here without alteration.
 When minor alterations are required, we note the differences in the proofs.
 Only in cases where substantial differences exist do we give full proofs in this section.
 Let $R := \F_q[G]$ and let $V$ be a compact, projective, topological $R$-module.